Masthead process overview

 Depending on the campaign, trafficking is conducted by the client or the DoubleClick solutions consultant.
 Please confirm with your solutions consultant before any trafficking takes place.

 For trafficking, see Traffic a YouTube masthead in DCM.

 Make sure the trafficking process is completed 48 hours before the live date to comply with the YouTube blackout period.

 After tags are with the YouTube media manager 48 hours before launch, no additional revisions can be made.

 The YouTube blackout period is the two business days before launch, when the YouTube media manager conducts YouTube site testing and final QA, and green-lights the unit for launch.

 No additional revisions are accepted during the blackout period!

 All YouTube mastheads launch at midnight Eastern Time (US).

-Your Rich Media campaign manager and YouTube media manager will confirm that the launch is set.
+Your Rich Media solutions consultant and YouTube media manager will confirm that the launch is set.

 DCM reporting will be sent one business day after launch.